lsy0314/sintoburi/mysql/README.md

-# Python: how to install MySQLdb module
+# How to install MySQLdb module for Python language
 MySQLdb is an interface for connecting to a MySQL database server from Python.
 You make sure you have MySQLdb installed on your machine.
 Then, just type the following in your Python script and execute it.